Chase Claypool Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 Season Stats

-- Claypool has caught 39 passes on 72 targets for 660 yards and one touchdown, averaging 55.0 yards per game.
+- This season Claypool has caught 39 passes on 72 targets for 660 yards and one touchdown, averaging 55.0 yards per game.

-- With nine targets in the red zone this season, Claypool has been on the receiving end of 14.3% of his team's 63 red zone pass attempts.
+- Claypool (nine red zone targets) has been the recipient of 14.3% of his team's 63 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Claypool's matchup with the Vikings.